 How do you know how old the Tibetan singing bowls are?

-At Bodhisattva, we list the approximate age of our singing bowls based on our evaluation of authentic wear on the metal, and date them “circa” their century of manufacture.
+At Bodhisattva, we list the approximate age of our singing bowls based on our evaluation of authentic wear on the metal and date them “circa” their century of manufacture.
 “Circa” means “about”.
-Absent of a specific date inscribed on the piece, this term is used by art historians to indicate an approximate range 100 years before or after the manufacture.
+Absent of a specific date inscribed on the piece, this term is used by art historians to indicate an approximate range of 100 years before or after the manufacture.
 For example, if we label a bowl “18th Century, that means we estimate that the date of manufacture could have occurred either 100 years prior to, or after, the 1700s.
 It is important to note that even amongst art historians, experts sometimes disagree.

 Bodhisattva’s system of dating singing bowls was developed based on the work of Indo-Tibetan bronze art historian Ulrich Von Schroeder, author of the authoritative volume “Indo-Tibetan Bronzes” published in 1981.
-In an attempt to discover a system of dating Info-Tibetan sculpture, Von Schroeder assembled a collection of thousands of photographs of bronze sculptures acquired from collectors and museums throughout the world.
+In an attempt to discover a system of dating Indo-Tibetan sculpture, Von Schroeder assembled a collection of thousands of photographs of bronze sculptures acquired from collectors and museums throughout the world.
 Starting with the known dated pieces, he identified them by stylistic characteristics and classified them together with other similar pieces.
 This body of work then showed similar levels of wear of the surface of the bronze consistent with known ritual practices in handling, such as touching and ritual washing.
 Similarly, as we know how singing bowls were used and played throughout the centuries, we can observe the wear on the metal surface and conjecture an approximate date range of manufacture.

 Where do you get the Tibetan singing bowls?